lynnpepin/cse5520/report.md

 This part gives the users hard quantitative tools just like in Part 3.
 This part is the most complex and so it is saved for last, for when users are more experienced with the data.
 The regression studio prompts users to pick an X axis variable (such as precipitation) and a Y axis variable (such as severity of an accident) for regression.
 The graph outputs a regression between these two variables, printing out the plotting formula and the Pearson correlation coefficient.

 In addition to this, the regression is polynomial.
 The user can choose linear, quadratic, cubic, or higher polynomial regression, to explore more complex relationships in the data.
 The full polynomial is plotted (albeit with rounded coefficients.)
+See Figure \ref{fig:part6} in the Screenshots section.

 \newpage